 Opponents of tipping today would likely agree with Americans of the early Republic that the practice contributes to economic inequalities, creates a society divided between the haves and have-nots, and leads to a culture that denigrates labor.
 Perhaps we should take a cue from the restaurant trends of the past by once again eliminating the “tipping evil” and instead require the restaurant industry to pay its workers at least the minimum wage.

-Restaurant Republic: The Rise of Public Dining in Boston.
+Kelly Erby is author of Restaurant Republic: The Rise of Public Dining in Boston.
 She is assistant professor of history at Washburn University.

 “Restaurant Republic acknowledges the struggles involved in the development of a modern American consumer society and demonstrates that dining can make complex, and even contradictory, impulses rational.”